Project:

 Artist Statement:

 Change is the only constant.
 Amid the flux of uncertainty, flowers offer a refuge of calm.
-In my reimagining of the classical still life, a flower ceases to be merely a flower; it gains another dimension, becoming an ethereal idea.

 Time is Always Now.